treeverse/lakeFS/docs/reference/spark-client.md

 # lakeFS Spark Client

 Utilize the power of Spark to interact with the metadata on lakeFS.
-Possible use-cases include:
+Possible use cases include:

-* Create a DataFrame for listing the objects in a specific commit or branch.
+* Creating a DataFrame for listing the objects in a specific commit or branch.
-* Compute changes between two commits.
+* Computing changes between two commits.
-* Export your data for consumption outside lakeFS.
+* Exporting your data for consumption outside lakeFS.
-* Bulk operations on underlying storage.
+* Bulk operations on the underlying storage.

 ## Getting Started